ArashiWander/Three-Body-Problem/README.md

 initialize, the simulation automatically falls back to pure Python code so all features remain available.

+CuPy can further accelerate the physics on systems with a CUDA capable GPU.
+Install the appropriate binary (for example `pip install cupy-cuda11x`) and `compute_accelerations` will run on the GPU when available.
+On a mid-range NVIDIA GPU, calculating forces for a thousand bodies is roughly 5–10× faster than the CPU version.

 ## Running the Simulation

 Start the interactive application with: